localstack/snowflake-docs/content/en/user-guide/integrations/_index.md

 linkTitle: "Integrations"
 weight: 50
 description: >
-  Develop your understanding of various LocalStack Snowflake emulator integrations and use cases.
+  Develop your understanding of various LocalStack for Snowflake integrations and use cases.
 cascade:
   type: docs
 slug: integrations